Welcome, new and returning students, to the Bread Loaf community!

 Financial Aid Refunds

 Students receiving financial aid refunds may opt to have funds deposited directly to their U.S. bank accounts.
-To register for direct deposit, students should enter their banking information within the direct deposit allocation in the Student Financial Services tab of BannerWeb.
-Please submit this information by June 1.
+To register for direct deposit, students should enter their banking information within the Nelnet billing system, under Nelnet Student Refunds.
+Please submit this information by the start of classes at your campus.
 Otherwise, refunds are distributed via checks.

 Planning for Your Arrival